ana-pairo/linkr/README.md

 <h1 align="center">Linkr</h1>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and allow users to share links or articles through posts.

 ## Features